m3sserschmitt/aenigma-android/README.md

 - Anonymous sign-up with no personal information required
 - No data collection or processing
-- Built with transparency, privacy, and user autonomy in mind
+- Built with transparency, privacy and user autonomy in mind

 <a href="https://play.google.com/store/apps/details?id=ro.aenigma">
   <img alt="Get it on Google Play"